-Find Out More About Get Your Tail on the Trail by reading these Frequently Asked Questions!
+Find out more about Get Your Tail on the Trail by reading these Frequently Asked Questions!

 Take the 165 Mile Challenge

-The 2015 165 Mile Challenge begins May 1 and runs until November 1.
+The 2016 165 Mile Challenge begins May 1 and runs until November 1.
 You can complete the 165 Mile Challenge by walking, biking or running on your own trails while you are on vacation, at the beach, etc. We encourage you to use the D&L Trail to complete the challenge but you have the ability to track your miles manually on whatever trails you choose.
-Check out our new Trail Tracker with additional indoor and outdoor activity options for you to track your miles!
+Check out our Trail Tracker with additional indoor and outdoor activity options for you to track your miles!

-Throughout the Spring, Summer, and Fall, watch for email announcements of our events to keep you motivated, prizes to incentivize your Challenge, and opportunities to get out and learn more about history, nature and health promotion.
+Throughout the Spring, Summer and Fall, watch for email announcements of our events to keep you motivated, prizes to incentivize your Challenge, and opportunities to get out and learn more about history, nature and health promotion.

 Go to the Events page to learn more about these fun opportunities to complete some of your miles while getting active with others enrolled in the Challenge.